 Hi, I’m Lukas Atkinson.
 I currently study Computer Science in Frankfurt, Germany.
-My interests include software development and design, testing and quality management (especially in an agile context), programming language concepts and parsing technology, and web backend development.
+My interests include:

 My primary language is Perl.
 I have a very comprehensive understanding of the language, and know both its elegance and its numerous flaws.
 I enjoy that this language is very pragmatic and doesn’t have an ideological axe to grind.

 I used Perl to explore and understand various topics and techniques.

 Its flexible DIY approach to object-oriented programming helped me to form a deep understanding of OOP.
 For “real” code, I make heavy use of objects systems like Moose or Moo – I really miss these modules in any other language I touch.

 The book Higher Order Perl by Mark Jason Dominus (mjd) was my introduction to functional programming.
 Admittedly, the Perl code is somewhat archaic.
 But it’s a very good book that starts at basic FP concepts and progresses to rather advanced use cases, which I’ll have to re-read sometime to finally get the full benefit.
 MJD was nice enough to publish a free PDF of his book, but since then I’ve bought a physical copy.